National Day Rally: History

-The first National Day Rally was held on 8 August 1966 at the National Theatre.
-At a closed-door event before National Day, Prime Minister Lee Kuan Yew told grassroots leaders, "Every year, on this 9th August for many years ahead—how many, I do not know—we will dedicate ourselves anew to consolidate ourselves to survive; and, most important of all, to find an enduring future for what we have built and what our forebears will build up".
+The first National Day Rally (NDR) was held as a "private meeting" at the National Theatre between Prime Minister Lee Kuan Yew and several grassroots leaders on the eve of the first National Day back on 8 August 1966, with a copy of the transcript releasing to public media two weeks later.
+According to Lee, his intention to hold a rally with his reason: "Every year, on this 9th August for many years ahead—how many, I do not know—we will dedicate ourselves anew to consolidate ourselves to survive; and, most important of all, to find an enduring future for what we have built and what our forebears will build up".